wotzlaff/tbpp-cf3/README.md

 <a id="3">[3]</a>
 Martinovic, J., Strasdat, N., Valério de Carvalho, J., & Furini, F. (2022).
 [Variable and constraint reduction techniques for the temporal bin packing problem with fire-ups](https://doi.org/10.1007/s11590-021-01825-x).
 Optimization Letters, 1-26.

+<a id="4">[4]</a>
+Martinovic, J. & Strasdat, N. (2022).
+Theoretical Insights and a New Class of Valid Inequalities for the Temporal Bin Packing Problem with Fire-Ups.
+Preprint MATH-NM-01-2022, Technische Universität Dresden (available online: [here](https://optimization-online.org/?p=18679))